atlassian/data-center-helm-charts/README.md

 All the functionality described in [examples](docs/examples) **is not officially supported**, use them for reference material only.

-If you find any issue or you have a feedback regarding the helm charts, please [raise a ticket](https://github.com/atlassian-labs/data-center-helm-charts/issues/new).
+If you find any issues, or you have a feedback regarding the helm charts, please [raise a ticket](https://github.com/atlassian-labs/data-center-helm-charts/issues/new).

 ## Using the Helm charts